rohanmaity123/docs/docs/boilerplate-code/flask.md

 ---
-title: Flask Boilerplate Code
+title: Flask Boilerplate
 ---

-# Flask Boilerplate Code
+# Flask Boilerplate

 Reference codebase used in all Flask Applications (free & commercial) provided by the AppSeed platform - features: